Detailed content of our market study

 3.3 APCOA, a European leader in parking concessions

-FIRENZE PARCHEGGI S.P.A. holds ** parking lots in Florence: it offers the widest choice of car and motorcycle parking in Florence.
+FIRENZE PARCHEGGI S.P.A. holds ** parking lots in Florence offer the widest choice of car and motorcycle parking in Florence.
 The company had a turnover of ** million euros in ****.
-For more than ** years, the company has operated an extensive network of paid parking lots ...
+For more than ** years, the company has operated an extensive network of paid parking lots with facilities located throughout the capital, close to all major points of interest.

 4 Supply analysis